nasebanal/nb-moodle/README.md

-# NASEBANAL Wordpress
+# NASEBANAL Moodle

-This is Chef Recipe to create docker image for NASEBANAL Wordpress You can get Docker image from https://hub.docker.com/r/syatsuzuka/nb-wordpress/
+This is Chef Recipe to create docker image for NASEBANAL Moodle You can get Docker image from https://hub.docker.com/r/syatsuzuka/nb-moodle/

 [Component]
 * epel 6